 b.
 The Chancellor may report on cases to the College Board or the College's parent company.

 c.
-Certain cases where there might be a campus safety concern may require the notification of the Campus Safety staff, Director of Student Affairs and Diversity Equity and Inclusion, the Behavior Intervention Team (BIT), and in rare cases the faculty and Residence Hall assistants.
+Certain cases where there might be a campus safety concern may require the notification of the Campus Safety staff, Director of Student, the Behavior Intervention Team (BIT), and in rare cases the faculty and Residence Hall assistants.

 C. No student who is a Complainant, Respondent, or witness in a Code of Conduct case shall release the name of any student involved in the case to anyone, including other students, not involved in the case.